Rhonajoy/SchoolManagement/README.md

-# Insta Clone
+# School Management

 #### Created By Rhonajoy

 ## Description

-A django based application that is a replication of the instagram app.
-Users are able to log in, register if they have no accounts.Like pictures and comment on pictures as well as search users based on their profile.Users are also able to update their profiles and add posts.
+This is a system that manages students in a school. it is mean to help the school register Class streams as well as registering students in a specific stream.
 ## Setup Requirements

 - Git